 Organic cantaloupes cost $3.99 per melon, and non-organic cantaloupes cost $2.45 each.
 If you bought five organic melons, how much more would they cost than five regular ones?

 To find the answer, the first thing you must do is multiply $3.99 by 5 to get $19.95.
 Then, compute how much five non-organic cantaloupes will cost – $12.45.
-From there, simply subtract the lower number from the higher to get the answer of $7.70.
+From there, simply subtract the lower number from the higher one to get the correct answer of $7.70.

 Our elite math tutors are ready to help make your child a math champion!
 Sign up for our zero $ free trial to get started today.Start Zero $ Free Trial